You must establish an honors thesis or project committee no later than the twelfth week of the second semester of your junior year.

 Tasks regarding establishing the honors committee

-- Retrieve the honors thesis/project committee form from the graduate recorder.
+- Retrieve the honors thesis/project committee form at the bottom of this page.

 - After establishing the committee, request final approval of candidacy from the director of undergraduate studies.